viktorpm/viktorpm.github.io/README.md

 - **Layouts/Includes**: Provided by the theme; you reference them via front matter.
 - **Data files**: YAML/JSON/CSV in `_data/`, available as `site.data.*` in templates.

-## What is Minimal Mistakes?
+## What is Minima?

-[Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/docs/quick-start-guide/) is a popular Jekyll theme that provides layouts, components, and sensible defaults.
-This site uses the `home` layout for the landing page, plus `single` for interior pages.
+[Minima](https://github.com/jekyll/minima) is Jekyll's default theme that provides clean layouts, navigation, and sensible defaults.
+This site uses the `page` layout for all pages with built-in navigation.

 Configured via:
-- `Gemfile`: adds the theme and required plugins
+- `_config.yml`: sets the theme and site metadata
-- `_config.yml`: sets `remote_theme`, plugins, site metadata
+- No additional gems required (GitHub Pages supported)

 ## How the GitHub data integration works